-Recommendation 30: The Act provide that trustees are free to resign at any time provided that at least one trustee remains.
-The last trustee of an income trust or subsidiary trust be permitted to resign at any time if: (a) approved by the court; or (b) on or after the appointment of a trustee in bankruptcy, receiver, receiver-manager or interim receiver to administer the whole, or substantially the whole, of the assets of the trust.
-Ceasing to be trustee
+The Act, therefore, provides that trustees are free to resign at any time provided that at least one trustee remains.
+The last trustee of an income trust or subsidiary trust is permitted to resign at any time: (a) if approved by the court; or (b) on or after the appointment of a trustee in bankruptcy, receiver, receiver-manager or interim receiver to administer the whole, or substantially the whole, of the assets of the trust (Recommendation 30).